team-supercharge/bashistrano/README.md

 )
 ```

 The first value is the remote Docker image which need to be downloaded (possibly from a private registry).
-The  second value is the desired tag which will be used on the remote servers
+The second value is the desired tag which will be used on the remote servers.

+Bashistrano is matchint local and remote Docker image IDs and performs uploading only if necessary.

 ## Example configuration